MatteaE/mass_balance_model/README.md

 * Measured points are considered spatially fixed during their observation period - intra-annual displacement due to ice flow is ignored

-* The simulation is performed year by year - point measurements collected at intervals of two or more years are not supported
+* The simulation is performed year by year - point measurements collected at intervals of two or more years are not supported for model calibration

 * The melt model is a simple Enhanced Temperature Index formula based on daily mean air temperature - potentially unsuitable at very high altitude sites with a radiation-dominated melting regime